suminb/interview-questions/README.md

 any bug you found.
 When you think all is good, run your code to see if your code really works.

-Last but not least, pracice working under tight time constraint.
-Depending on the format of your interview and the level of complexity of the problem, you will be given 10-45 minutes per each problem.
+Last but not least, practice working under tight time constraint.
+Depending on the format of your interview and the level of complexity of the problems, you will be given 10-45 minutes per each problem.
 It is highly unlikely that you will encounter anything super complicated, but problems can be quite challenging under time constraint.